hyperspy/hyperspy/doc/user_guide/install.rst

   properly.
 In most cases the problem can be solved by restarting the computer and reinstalling HyperSpy.
-* Due to a `Python bug <http://bugs.python.org/issue13276>`_ sometimes uninstalling HyperSpy does not uninstall the "HyperSpy Here" entries in the context menu.
+* Due to a `Python bug <http://bugs.python.org/issue13276>`_ sometimes uninstalling HyperSpy does not uninstall the "jupyter" entries in the context menu.
   Please run the following code in a Windows Terminal with administrator rights to remove the entries manually:

   .. code-block:: bash

-    $ uninstall_hyperspy_here
+    $ uninstall_start_jupyter_cm
 * If HyperSpy raises a MemoryError exception:

   * Install the 64bit version if you're using the 32bit one and you are running